saurabhmarpadge/extramagnet/README.md

 - It takes movie name as a **Input**
 - PhantomJS will download the webpage and pass it to Python.
-- BeautifulSoup will result all magnet links from the site.
+- BeautifulSoup will return all magnet links from the site.
-- Then Seeds and Leaches will be compared to find the best magnetlink.
+- Then Seeds and Leaches will be compared to find the best Magnet Link.
 - Get the Magnet Link or Download using client.